-This garden is run in partnership with Ealing Mencap.
-The Hanwell based council-funded day care centre for adults with learning disabilities has a substantial allotment / garden attached to it.
-Cultivate manages the garden and provides weekly sessions for those attending the centre until earlier this year when Mencap moved off the site.
-We are negotiating to remain on the site maintaining and managing it whilst we look at ways to develop it as a more open but targeted community-based programme, providing weekly sessions to learn and practice new skills, which can be applied not only when gardening, but in everyday life.
-We also welcome corporate groups that can help with larger projects that make a great difference to the garden and its usage.
+This garden was run for several years in partnership with Ealing Mencap.
+The Hanwell based council-funded day care centre for adults with learning disabilities, it has a substantial allotment / garden attached to it.
+Cultivate managed the garden here running weekly sessions for those attending the centre until earlier this year when Mencap moved off the site.
+We are negotiating to remain on the site maintaining and managing it whilst we look at ways to develop it as a more open but targeted community-based programme, providing weekly sessions to learn and practice new skills, in a wide variety of horticultural areas.

-Started in Spring 2019, the team transformed this once thriving community garden back to its former glory and then continued to manage the garden over the following seasons, , whilst providing weekly sessions for local community members to enable them to make the best use of their green space, grow food that can supply the community café in the centre and to take home and use.
-The intention is that community will eventually take over full control of the space.
+In spring 2019, the team transformed this once thriving community garden back to its former glory and then continued to manage the garden over the following seasons, , whilst providing weekly sessions for local community members to enable them to make the best use of their green space, grow food that can supply the community café in the centre and/or to take home and use.
+The intention is that the community will eventually take over full control of the space.
 We are currently looking at the best way to facilitate this.

-Work here started in April 2018 and has been very successful the community, we continue to oversea this garden on a regular basis and it is a great example of community ‘buy in’ demonstrating that these spaces can have longevity.
+Work here started in April 2018 and has been very successful for the community, we continue to over- see this garden on a regular basis and it is a great example of community ‘buy in’ demonstrating that these spaces can have longevity.

 Volunteers make an important contribution to our work and we always welcome volunteers at all the sites.
 Volunteering is a key strategy for involving local people in their environment, for them to get outside and enjoying both the physical and mental benefits of doing ‘slow work’, learn how to grow food and plants in urban spaces and meet other local people.